January 10, 2020

 Social media marketing is a matter of sharing ideas, articles, videos, and other types of content with a community of people who support your business.
 Below are some of the ways that you can measure social media marketing success.

+Social media metrics are vital to track and benchmark in order to gauge your marketing effectiveness.
 Note that it’s important to check these metrics for as many platforms as your brand is present on, such as LinkedIn, Facebook, and Twitter.

 Engagement is a broad umbrella term that essentially comes down to how much an audience is interacting with your account.
 The way an engagement metric is measured will vary by team, but it is often a sum of metrics such as likes, comments, and shares, as well as account mentions.